sjentsch/lsjDocs/Ch12/Ch12_Regression_05.rst

 Multiple linear regression
 --------------------------

-The simple linear regression model that we’ve discussed up to this point assumes that there’s a single predictor variable that you’re interested in, in this case ``dani.sleep``.
-In fact, up to this point *every* statistical tool that we’ve talked about has assumed that your analysis uses one predictor variable and one outcome variable.
+The simple linear regression model that we have discussed up to this point assumes that there is a single predictor variable that you are interested in, in this case ``dani.sleep``.
+In fact, up to this point *every* statistical tool that we have talked about has assumed that your analysis uses one predictor variable and one outcome variable.
 However, in many (perhaps most) research projects you actually have multiple predictors that you want to examine.
 If so, it would be nice to be able to extend